cmusphinx/cmusphinx.github.io/wiki/speakerdiarization.md

 ---
 layout: page
+title: Segmentation and Diarization using LIUM tools
 ---
-## Segmentation and Diarization using LIUM tools

 LIUM has released a free system for speaker diarization and segmentation, which integrates well with Sphinx.
 This tool is essential if you are trying to do